 Is Shopify better than Etsy?
-The two solutions Shopify vs Etsy are distinctive in their own ways and are both worth spending time and money on.
+The two solutions Shopify vs Etsy – the best-selling channels – are distinctive in their own ways and are both worth spending time and money on.

 Shopify, regarded as the best eCommerce platform, this tech giant allows you to create powerful web stores.
 Meanwhile, Etsy operates as a marketplace where e-merchants register for online kiosks, sharing space for selling with others.

 Facts and figures never tell lies, so in this case, when looking at them, we may say that Shopify is better than Etsy.
-However, this is not true in all circumstances, it should always be bound to how users plan for their business, set goals and budget, etc. To get a clear answer for you, this article will cover:
+However, this is not true in all circumstances, it should always be bound to how users plan for their business, set goals and budget, etc. To get a clear answer for you, this article will compare some aspects: